Entity Matching

 An analyst spends significant time manually reconciling company names across job postings, newsfeeds, and SEC filings.
 A quant’s model misses a signal.
 Why?
 ‘International Business Machines’ and ‘IBM’ are stored as separate entities.
 This is the daily reality of the entity matching bottleneck, a problem that consumes valuable time and corrupts insights.

-This isn’t just slow.
-It breaks your data at the source.
+This isn’t just inefficient, it degrades data integrity at the source.

 For teams working with alternative data, automated entity resolution isn’t optional.
 It’s the layer that turns scattered records into a clean, reliable dataset you can trust to generate alpha and drive strategy.